 - Wrap a towel around the cushion to blot up the majority of the water, and then stand the cushion up on end to air-dry completely.
 Make sure no moisture remains, otherwise you’ll find yourself facing a regrowth of mildew.
 Pull out the blow dryer, if you need to!

-Once your cushions are dry, spray them with a fabric protector, such as Scotchgard Water & Sun Shield, to help them resist dirt and stains from such summery things as spilled fruit punch and dripping popsicles.
+- Once your cushions are dry, spray them with a fabric protector, such as Scotchgard Water & Sun Shield (available on Amazon), to help them resist dirt and stains from such summery things as spilled fruit punch and dripping popsicles.
 Taking this step now will make it much easier to keep those cushions clean the rest of the summer!

 Getting your outdoor space ready for the season can be a lot of work, but it’s well worth the effort.
 Once you’re finished, you can sit back and relax with friends and family, enjoy a summer smoothie or some barbecue, and wait for the twinkling fireflies to appear.